How To Calculate Dog Years to Human Years [Vet-Approved]

 Whatever age your pup may be, Sploot Veterinary Care is a vet clinic that you can count on.
 We are a primary and urgent care veterinary clinic that addresses over 95% of a dog’s care needs, at every stage in life.
 From your fur baby’s first puppy exam to adult and senior dog veterinary care, we are always here for you.

-Our vet clinics in Chicago and Denver are open 365 days a year, until 10 pm.
+Our vet clinics in Chicago and Denver are open 365 days a year, for extended hours.
 Book an appointment online or through the handy Sploot Vets app.
-We accept same-day appointments as well as urgent intakes.
+We accept same-day appointments as well as urgent drop-offs.

 Till next time, we’re with you every pounce of the way!